 - The company can show a smooth and good growing graph of the company.
 The management adopts this technique to show steady profits and good revenue to attract their investors.

-- Creative accounting helps the company to set required parameters for them which is practically impossible.
+- Creative accounting helps the company to set the required parameters for them, which is practically impossible.

-- The company that makes losses can be benefited from this type of creative accounting the investors can be hopeful by seeing the future gains in the companies’ budgeted accounts and many times company can cope with the given situation.
+- The company that makes losses can be benefited from this type of creative accounting.
+Investors can be hopeful by seeing the future gains in the companies’ budgeted accounts, and many times the company can cope with the given situation.

 - Although creative accounting is an ethical practiceAccounting Is An Ethical PracticeAccounting ethics refers to adhering to specific rules and guidelines established by governing bodies that every person involved in accounting should adhere to in order to prevent the misuse of financial information or their managerial position., sometimes it may be treated as illegal.
 When the values of the books of accounts are unethically or illogically misrepresented, then it can call for some qualifications.

 - The company will always be at a high risk of losing its investors because in case the investors get to understand the manipulations, it will not be good for the company.
 The investor’s interest might get hampered.

-- The biggest disadvantage is that if the manipulation is done by an expert then it is fine but if not so the financial literate director or CEO decides to make a change then it will be a problem, therefore, this may add to their cost of hiring a financial expert.
+- The biggest disadvantage is that if an expert does the manipulation, then it is fine, but if not so the financial literate director or CEO decides to make a change, then it will be a problem.
+Therefore, this may add to the cost of hiring a financial expert.